Lillian Bilocca: Legacy

 Bilocca has been described as a national figure and a local folk hero.
 She was commemorated by a Hull City Council plaque in Hessle Road in 1990 that reads "In recognition of the contributions to the fishing industry by the women of Hessle Road, led by Lillian Bilocca, who successfully campaigned for better safety measures following the loss of three Hull trawlers in 1968"; another plaque in her honour is at the Hull Maritime Museum.
 A mural on Hull's Anlaby Road painted by Mark Ervine and Kev Largey depicts Bilocca and her connections with the "headscarf revolutionaries" and the triple trawler tragedy.

 Her story has been told in Rupert Creed's 1998 book Turning the Tide: The 1968 Trawler Tragedy and the Wives' Campaign for Safety, based on interviews with the campaigning women, which was previously broadcast as a radio documentary in 1994 by BBC Radio 4.
 'Turning the Tide' was also produced as a multi-media theatre production written and directed by Rupert Creed with songs by Hissyfit and performed at Hull Truck Theatre various times between 2014 and 2018.
 Lil Bilocca's story has also been told in Amnesty International's 2014 book Not Just Wilberforce: Champions of Human Rights in Hull and East Yorkshire and a 2015 book The Headscarf Revolutionaries: Lillian Bilocca and the Hull Triple-Trawler Disaster by Brian W. Lavery.

 Lavery's book in turn inspired singer-songwriter Reg Meuross to write a song cycle titled 12 Silk Handkerchiefs, released as an album in December 2018.
 The song cycle was performed as a multimedia show in Hull Minster for the first time on 8 November 2018, in collaboration with local musicians Sam Martyn and Mick McGarry, with Lavery narrating and presenting a slideshow of seldom-seen images.

 Maxine Peake has written a play entitled The Last Testament of Lillian Bilocca which opened in Hull in November 2017.
 An earlier play by Val Holmes, who grew up in Hull at the time of the tragedy, was entitled Lil.
 The Red Production Company is working on a TV drama adaptation of Lil's actions during and after the tragedy.

 The BBC broadcast a documentary entitled "Hull's Headscarf Heroes" in February 2018, to mark fifty years since the loss of the three trawlers.

 The German journal SPIEGEL presented her life story in 2020.

-On 22 January 2022 a blue plaque was unveiled on Lillian Biloca's former home, in Coltman Street, off Hessle Road in Hull.
+On 22 January 2022 a blue plaque was unveiled on Lillian Bilocca's former home, in Coltman Street, off Hessle Road in Hull.